VisionEval/VisionEval/README.md

 # VisionEval

+**NOTE ON WEBSITE**: As of 11/15/2023, the VisionEval website can be found at [https://VisionEval.github.io/VisionEval.org](https://VisionEval.github.io/VisionEval.org)

+Sorry for the inconvenience.
+We are working on restoring https://visioneval.org as soon as possible.

 **IMPORTANT**: As of 7/21/2023, the `development` branch should once again be the basis for development of new features and fixes to VisionEval. 'development-next` is a snapshot of this branch and will